 Norfolk Island is located 680 km from New Caledonia and 770 km from New Zealand – thus it shares many similarities with both.
 In ice age periods, when the sea level was lower, there were also other islands close enough to serve as "stepping stones" for species of plants and animals.

-Wind has been an important factor in species genesis in Norfok Island.
-Occasionally here come tropical cyclones – these cyclones may bring new species of insects and plants to island from New Caledonia, the Solomon Islands and other nearby lands.
-At the same time extreme wind removes every being which is careless enough to fly during the storm.
+Wind has been an important factor in species genesis in Norfolk Island.
+Occasionally here come tropical cyclones – these cyclones may bring new species of insects and plants to the island from New Caledonia, the Solomon Islands, and other nearby lands.
+At the same time, extreme wind removes every being which is careless enough to fly during the storm.
 This being – be it bird or moth – will be blown far in seas without much hope to return home.

-While araucarias enjoy somewhat more dry soil, in wet valleys grow other unique plants.
-Beautiful accent of landscape is Cyathea brownii – the tallest tree-fern of the world, occasionally reaching 20 m height.
+While araucarias enjoy somewhat more dry soil, in wet valleys, grow other unique plants.
+A beautiful accent of the landscape is Cyathea brownii – the tallest tree-fern of the world, occasionally reaching 20 m height.
 Local people have learned to use different parts of this plant – as a food for animals, material for ropes, wood for furniture.

 There are many more interesting endemic species of plants including Rhopalostylis baueri palms (found also on Kermadec Islands), tree Meryta latifolia (some 150 trees left).